 We ship to USA, Mexico, Central America, and South America.
 Live somewhere else?
 Please order from one of our international distributors.
 Click Here

 Bob Johansen has been helping organizations around the world prepare for and shape the future for more than thirty years.
-The Reciprocity Advantage is Bob's tenth book.
-He is a frequent keynote speaker for large groups and leads a wide range of workshops with rising-star leaders.>/p>
+The New Leadership Literacies is Bob's eleventh book.
+He is a frequent keynote speaker for large groups and leads a wide range of workshops with rising-star leaders.

 As a distinguished fellow at IFTF, Bob draws on his training in the social sciences and his extensive experience at the edges of multiple disciplines as he interacts with top leaders of business, government, and nonprofit organizations to encourage thoughtful consideration of the long-term future.
 His most recent book, the second edition of Leaders Make the Future: Ten New Leadership Skills for an Uncertain Age, has contributions from the Center for Creative Leadership.
 Connect Consulting Group named this book on change management and leadership as the best business book of 2012.
 Bob has done workshops based on his books at a wide range of corporations, including P&G, Kellogg's, Disney, Intel, Walmart, Syngenta, Johnson & Johnson, UPS, McKinsey, General Mills, and McDonald's.
 Major universities, nonprofits, and churches also use his books.